MrZenW/varbox/README.md

 # Varbox
 **An observable variable box.**

 *Pure es5 with no any dependencies, no Promise feature dependence, no Proxy feature dependence, no modification on both the original variable and its prototype.
-Perfectly suitable for any JavaScript environment such as Node.JS and any browser.*
+Perfectly suitable for every JavaScript environment such as Node.JS and any browser.*

 ## Installation